 The one of the greatest Christmas special events in San Francisco could also be classified as a time travel portal.
 You will swear you’ve been transported to Victorian London when the Great Dickens Christmas Fair takes over the San Francisco Cow Palace.

 Complete with period holiday decorations and costumed actors, visitors also enjoy food, shopping, and entertainment that are all in keeping with the spirit of the Victorian Era.
 This event has been cancelled for 2020.

 Like free?
 We do!
 Here are our favorite free things to do in San Francisco.

 The Nutcracker Ballet & Tea, Fairmont Style

 Afternoon tea has been a tradition at the Fairmont Hotel since the establishment opened its doors in 1907.
-The hotel not only proudly offers afternoon tea service in the same style it was served 100 years ago, it also presents a seasonal twist on this timeless tradition with its Gingerbread Holiday Tea.
-A great complement to catching the ballet performance or capping off a day of shopping, the children’s package includes a nutcracker trinket and gingerbread cookie to decorate.
+The hotel offers afternoon tea service in the same style it was served 100 years ago.
+It also presents a seasonal twist on this timeless tradition with its Gingerbread Holiday Tea.
+This event is cancelled for 2020.

 - Reindeer Romp: Santa’s reindeer friends, Belle, Holly, and Peppermint return for a visit through New Year’s Day.

 - Zoo Lights: The zoo is lit up with magical holiday lights on selected dates.
 There is also seasonal entertainment and hot beverages to enjoy.

 Note: The San Francisco Zoo has not updated their calendar with holiday offerings as of 11/9/20.